 1945- The first Casper the Friendly Ghost cartoon.

 1965- Julie Andrews had created the role of Eliza Doolittle in My Fair Lady on Broadway.
-But when filming the motion picture, the studio decided she was not a big enough star so they used Audrey Hepburn with a dubbed singing voice.
-But Ms Andrews had her revenge.
-At the Academy Awards My Fair Lady won Best Picture among a bunch of others, but Julie Andrews won the best actress Oscar for Mary Poppins.
+But when filming the motion picture, the studio head Jack Warner decided she was not a big enough star, so he used Audrey Hepburn with a dubbed singing voice.
+But La Andrews had her revenge.
+At the Academy Awards this night My Fair Lady won Best Picture among a bunch of others, but Julie Andrews won the best actress Oscar for Mary Poppins.
 She famously said "I would like to thank Jack Warner for making this award possible!"

 1985- Singer David Lee Roth quit the rock band Van Halen to pursue a solo career.